rhiokim/large-scale-frontend/README.md

 ## Purpose

-Save your life with large scale frontend
+Save your life with large scale frontend architecture

 ## Guide